Ohlone College President's Office

 In the weeks and months ahead, I assure you that I will be doing everything possible to look out for the interests of Ohlone College during the state budget crisis, and I will continue to provide you with timely and accurate updates concerning new developments.
 Remember that the critical role for community colleges is real and will extend beyond our state's current fiscal difficulties.
 I’ve been here a year—long enough to see what we can accomplish together.
 I am certain we will get through this.

-Thank you and have a great semester!Skip plugin info.
+Thank you and have a great semester!Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".